skypilot-org/airflow-provider-skypilot/README.md

         <img alt="Airflow GCP connection" src="https://i.imgur.com/meHEw8w.png" width="720">
     </p>

-4. Import `SkyTaskOperator`, and use it in your Airflow DAG.
+4. Import `SkyPilotClusterOperator`, and use it in your Airflow DAG.

     ```python
     from airflow import DAG

-    from skypilot_provider.operators import SkyTaskOperator
+    from skypilot_provider.operators import SkyPilotClusterOperator

     with DAG(...) as dag:
         ...
-        task = SkyTaskOperator(
+        task = SkyPilotClusterOperator(
             task_id="data_preprocess",
-            base_path="/opt/airflow", # This can point to a git repository too
-            yaml_path="data_preprocessing.sky.yaml",
+            # local file or remote file
+            task_file="/opt/airflow/data_preprocessing.sky.yaml",
+            # name is optional; if provided, cluster will use this exact name
+            name="data-preprocess",
         )
         ...
     ```